 First off, this is the 6 qt.
 Instant Pot I have and love.
 I just bought the 3 qt too to check it out but haven’t used it much yet.
 Now grab your recipe book and pick out a few recipes that you like.
 Are you wanting to give them a try in your Instant Pot?

-More than likely, your Instant Pot recipes haven’t started to compile, which means that you are left with a large volume of recipes that taste amazing, but you aren’t quite certain on how to get them to convert properly.
+More than likely, your Instant Pot recipes haven’t started to compile.
+This means that you are left with a large volume of recipes that taste amazing, but you aren’t quite certain on how to get them to convert properly.
 Well here’s info. on slow cooker vs Instant Pot so you can.